healingdrawing/task-filler/README.md

 - terminal: `./do` [ Enter ]
 - terminal: `./run` [ Enter ]

-... inside interactive terminal of docker container named `filler` ,
+... inside interactive terminal of the Docker container named `filler` ,
 which will be opened automatically, execute the commands follow the audit instructions,
-and `do not forget to change the commands` according the operation system recommendations.
+and `do not forget to change the commands` according to the operating system's recommendations.
 Because 01-edu, of course, did not fix any descriptions, after the content was changed by them.

 To close container: